How Outdated Design is Negatively Affecting Your Business

 Innovation is the lifeblood of modern businesses.
-Every year, startups showcase interesting new ideas that heavily impact how we live our lives, do business, and engage with each other.
-Outdated, traditional offices often prevent innovation because they are focused heavily on isolation.
+Every year, startups showcase interesting new ideas that impact how we live, do business, and engage with each other.
+Outdated, traditional offices with beige cubicles restrict innovation because they are focused heavily on isolation.
 While this was beneficial for employees who wanted peace to do focus work, collaboration proved an essential tool for innovation.

 Creatives thrive when they collaborate with other creative minds.
 Sharing ideas, brainstorming, and receiving feedback is crucial for the creative flow.
 Modern offices prioritize collaboration by creating communal spaces, shared workspaces, and other areas where employees can collaborate and communicate openly.

-This doesn't mean you have to sacrifice privacy, but rather that you should include both dedicated collaboration areas and focus rooms in your workspace.
+This doesn't mean you have to sacrifice privacy, but rather that you should include both in your workspace - dedicated collaboration areas and focus rooms.